 - Add the Page object to the document.

-- Go back to step 2 and repeat until all pages are created.
+- Return to step 2 and repeat until all pages are created.

 - Output the PDF document to a file, Stream object or to IIS's output stream.

-Page Elements can be reused on different pages using templates.
-For more information on templates see the Templates topic.
+Also note that page elements can be reused on different pages using templates.
+For more information on templates refer to the Templates topic.
 There is also a Group object that can be used to logically group Page Elements together for reuse on multiple pages.